 FILTH: Failed in London Try Hongkong

-In 1997 the British colony of Hong Kong was due to be handed back to the Chinese.
+In 1997 the British colony of Hong Kong was due to be handed back to China.
 It’s almost hard to believe now, but back then, there were genuine concerns that Hong Kong would lose its place as one of Asia’s most important and booming cities.
-China wasn’t open to the outside world the way it is now, and the sense was that Hong Kong would become like the rest of that country.
+China wasn’t open to the outside world the way it soon became, and the sense was that Hong Kong would become like the rest of that country.

 Against this backdrop, as 1997 approached, many businesses and people hedged their bets – with the result that the only ones were willing to take jobs in Hong Kong, or so legend would have it – were those who couldn’t get a job or flourish career-wise in London.
 (Back then, with Hong Kong still a British colony, the British called the shots there, and therefore, until Handover Panic set in, it was the UK’s natural Asian outpost.)

-Thus the acronym was coined for those who were willing to brave Hong Kong in the lead-up to 1997, and immediately after it: Failed in London, Try HongKong.
+Thus the acronym was coined for those who were willing to brave Hong Kong in the lead-up to 1997, and immediately after it, particularly in the wealth and asset management industries: Failed in London, Try HongKong.

 FPE: Factor Price Equalisation